 - Strategies to help your students who start school behind to close their readiness gaps and participate with enthusiasm for learning

 A Message From Your Seminar Leader

 As an experienced teacher, I know firsthand the challenges of students that start school behind.
 I truly believe all children want to learn and succeed but some are not equipped with the skills and knowledge to accomplish that.
-Why does learning seem so easy for some and difficult for others?
+Why does learning seem so easy for some and so difficult for others?
 I decided to look further into this and I learned what research tells us about why some children come to school ready to learn and others do not.
-I have implemented ways in my own teaching to decrease this gap.
-I have found success and now I am excited to share what I have learned with you.
+I tried out many ideas with my own students.
+I saw success.
+And now, I am excited to share with you what I have learned.

 Why is there a discrepancy with readiness to learn?
 More importantly, what can we do about it?
 Knowing the research will help you understand those children in your classroom who experience great difficulty learning, and who may interfere with the learning of others because of poor impulse control.
 Knowing the research will help you teach with clarity and purpose.
-Knowing the research will help you catch these kids early … before they fall behind.
-Pre-K and Kindergarten educators play the MOST IMPORTANT role in the education of young children-we are the FIRST to respond to their needs in the learning environment.
+Knowing the research will help you catch these students early … before they fall behind.
+Pre-K and Kindergarten educators play the MOST IMPORTANT role in the education of young children – we are the FIRST to respond to their early learning needs.

 If you are searching for a collection of useful strategies, new ideas or validation for what you are already doing, I invite you to join me for a fabulous day of learning.
-I guarantee you will leave understanding the reasons for the readiness gap and equipped with powerful strategies to close it.
-My goal is for you to leave feeling empowered, motivated and more excited about teaching.
+You will leave understanding the reasons for the readiness gap and equipped with powerful strategies to close it.
+At the end of our day, my goal is for you to feel empowered, motivated and more excited about teaching.

 P.S.
 If you could make a difference for just one student this year, your time will have been well spent.
 Spend the day with me and learn research-based, practical strategies that can make a difference for your students.